MarijaAvramovic/restaurant-page/README.md

 http://localhost:8080/

-fill out menu and contact
+filled out menu and contact
-add logic to index.js for buttons tabing
+added logic to index.js for buttons tabing

-add css config
+added css config and spent time on style

 deploy